Joouis/Joouis.github.io/source/_posts/what-i-ve-learned-from-a-part-time-research-experience.md

 Despite transitioning to OpenAI's GPT3.5/4 models, our repository was already rich with Python utilities and Jupyter notebooks, complemented by a wealth of projects from previous research endeavors.
 The core competitive edge of PF aside, the availability of flex mode at that juncture would have allowed for an exploratory integration with our established GNN workflow, potentially igniting a synergistic spark.

-### 3. Is Prompt really that important?
+### 3. Is Prompt engineering really that important?

-The value of our work lies in placing LLM in the right position in the system to maximize its value, and the prompts designed and used are relatively simple (most prompt templates do not exceed a hundred words), and we have even encountered the situation where longer prompts are less effective than shorter ones.
-At least in our work, prompts have never been the focus of research.
+The value of our work lies in placing LLM in the right position with right work in the system to maximize its value, and the prompts designed and used are relatively common today: simple structure, essential knowledge and few-shots.
+And we have even encountered the situation where longer prompts are less effective than shorter ones.
+Anyway prompt engineering have not played the key role in this work.

 It is worth mentioning that PF recently launched the Prompty feature, which provides quick access and focuses on the value of tuning prompts.
 This may be practical in large engineering applications, where the content of a single prompt can range from hundreds to thousands of lines.
-If this scenario holds, then support complex Jinja Template Designer features and preview the final prompt content will be of great help (like the Latex editor Overleaf does).
+If this scenario holds, then support complex Jinja Template Designer features and preview the final prompt content will be of great help (just like Overleaf does).

 ### 4. Where does PF excel over LangChain?
 What's the value?